Guardian-Development/NeuralNetworksLibrary/README.md

 You can see that this is a direct representation of the table I displayed above.
 In more complex examples you won't have access to the entire range of data inputs and their respective outputs.

-It is important to note that the inputs and outputs should be the same Shape as the Networks input layer and output layer.
+It is important to note that the inputs and outputs should be the same shape as the Networks input layer and output layer.

 #### Creating the Training Controller
 The Neural Network Library currently supports only the Back Propagation algorithm for training a Neural Network.
 However, it is open for extension and therefore you must wrap your training method in a controller which can then handle training the network.
 This can be done like so: